cloudFPGA/cFSP/README.md

 ### Create a cluster

-Assuming you want to create with
+Assuming you want to create a cluster with
   * one CPU node from ZYC2 with ip=`10.12.2.100`
   * one FPGA from cloudFPGA platform with the previously uloaded FPGA image with id `74462cd5-20e3-4228-a47d-258b7e5e583a`